daqhris/daqhris.github.io/crypto-growth-fund.md

 In other words, it is an online investment portfolio that:
 - has operations uniquely in cyberspace,
-- openly shares all transactions records and holdings,
+- openly shares all transaction records and holdings,
 - is independent of any institution or centralized entity.

 More precisely, this fund holds and manages digital assets that are: